p6vanhevel/pauls-food-blog/src/content/simple-california-rolls.md

 draft: false
 ---

 A simple california roll recipe.
 Recipes top of page for the best user experience.
-No annoying advertisements.
-No long scroll or lame food history, guaranteed.
+NO annoying advertisements.
+NO long scroll.
+NO food or personal history, guaranteed.

 ## Simple California Sushi Rolls ##